florianmarkusse/html-parser/README.md

 ## Platform Flexibility

-While `html-parser` currently operates seamlessly on Unix systems due to its utilization of specific memory allocation headers, we're all about inclusivity.
+`html-parser` currently operates on Unix systems only due to its utilization of specific memory allocation headers.
 If you're eager to extend its compatibility to Windows or other platforms, we welcome your contributions!
 Feel free to open a pull request :).

 ## Table of Contents